niarenaw/niarenaw.github.io/src/content/blog/2025-10-28-quantum-counterfeit-coins.md

 ### Step 4: Measurement and Identification

-Here's what makes this work: the phases from the oracle create destructive interference that eliminates most terms, leaving the final state concentrated on specific strings that reveal $m$.
+The phases from the oracle create destructive interference that eliminates most terms, leaving the final state concentrated on specific strings that reveal $m$.

 When we measure, we get one of two outcomes: